ArtScience Museum: Gallery spaces

 The ArtScience Museum has 21 gallery spaces with a total area of 64,583 square feet (6,000 square meters).

 Sustainability features

 Rainwater is harvested and channelled down the centre of the building, flowing through its bowl-shaped roof into a reflecting pond at the lowest level of the building.
 The rainwater is then recycled for use in the building's restrooms.

 Exhibitions

 Permanent exhibition

 Since Future World there is no permanent exhibition.

 Touring exhibitions

-Some of the touring exhibitions at the ArtScience Museum include:

 Feature exhibitions

 The ArtScience Museum features gallery spaces totalling 50,000 square feet (6,000 square meters) for exhibits from combined art/science, media/technology, as well as design/architecture motifs.

 Permanent exhibits include objects indicative of the accomplishments of both the arts and the sciences through the ages, along the lines of Leonardo da Vinci's Flying Machine, a Kongming Lantern, and a high-tech robotic fish.
 The museum opened with an exhibition of a collection of the Belitung shipwreck cargo, and Tang dynasty treasures that were discovered and preserved by Tilman Walterfang of Seabed Explorations NZ Ltd.